hellodigua/vue-danmaku/README_en.md

 </script>
 ```

-## Discuss and exchange and bug feedback
+## Discussion and Bug Reports

+This [QA document](https://github.com/hellodigua/vue-danmaku/blob/vue3/QA.md) collects some common questions for reference.

-You can also [submit issue](https://github.com/hellodigua/vue-danmaku/issues) to this project
+You can also [submit an issue](https://github.com/hellodigua/vue-danmaku/issues) for this project.

-## Tips
+## Important Notes

-- You must set the width and height for the vue-danmaku component to work properly
+- You must set width and height for the vue-danmaku component to use it properly

 ## License